✎ Key Points:

 For the Discord mobile app, you can go to a certain step; after that, you can not proceed, and you can not finish the setup properly there.
 To finish the setup, you need a desktop or a laptop.
 Now follow the below steps to make a public server on Discord.

-Step 1: Open Discord app on PC & Login
+Step 1: Open the Discord app on your PC & Login

 Search Discord on your browser, go to the ‘Login’ page, enter your email/phone number and password, and log in or log in with a QR code.